newrelic/nri-flex/docs/basic-tutorial.md

 ## Your first Flex integration

 This example shows how to collect disk metrics from file systems not natively supported by New Relic using the `df` command in Linux.
-A similar result could be achieved in Windows with a few changes.

 The goal of Flex is to process the output of the `df` command, showing the file system and 1-byte blocks, while excluding file systems already supported by the agent.
 If unsupported file systems are not mounted, remove the `-x` arguments.